The name “The Middle Spaces” is taken from Jonathan Lethem’s brilliant The Fortress of Solitude:

 The Middle Spaces is typically updated every other Tuesday before noon, with occasional spates of more (or less) frequent posting as scheduling permits.
 You can “LIKE” The Middle Spaces on Facebook here, and/or follow on Twitter.
 The site is maintained by Osvaldo Oyola, who also serves as its primary writer.
 You can read about him and the rest of The Middle Spaces staff on our Staff page.

-All written content on The Middle Spaces is © The Middle Spaces unless otherwise listed.
+All written content on The Middle Spaces is © The Middle Spaces, except for the work of guest writers which is their own (unless otherwise listed).
 Images are © of their original publishers and are reproduced here under Fair Use Standards.